AdobeDocs/target.sv-SE/help/r-release-notes/known-issues-resolved-issues.md

 ### Rapporter

-Möjligheten att visa flera mätvärden i en rapport, som ingår i Target 17.3.1 (30 mars 2017), har tagits bort på grund av oväntat beteende.
+The ability to view multiple metrics in a report, included in the Target 17.3.1 release (March 30, 2017) has been removed due to unexpected behavior.
 Den här funktionen kommer att vara tillgänglig igen i en kommande version.

 Möjligheten att visa flera mätvärden i en rapport ingick i Target 17.4.1-utgåvan (27 april 2017).

-### Erbjudanden
+### Offers

 Bilder som tas bort från bilderbjudandebiblioteket ( Erbjudanden \> Bilderbjudanden ) visas fortfarande i användargränssnittet.
-I en kommande version kommer dessa borttagna bilder inte längre att visas.
-Under tiden visas borttagna bilder i användargränssnittet, men har statusen Borttaget.
+In an upcoming release, these deleted images will no longer display.
+In the meantime, deleted images display in the UI, but have a status of Deleted .
 (TGT-23793)

 Fixed in the Target 17.4.1 release (27 april 2017).